cocco/family-flow/docs/prd.md

 ## 5. User Stories
 - **As a parent**, I want to create a list of chores for my kids so that I can track household responsibilities.
 - **As a parent**, I want to add bonus tasks with specific rewards so my kids can take initiative.
-- **As a child**, I want to see my chores list so I know what I need to do.
+- **As a child**, I want to see my chores and bunus tasks list so I know what I need to do.
+The monthly chores and bonus tasks should be in the same list so that I can easily understand all work expected from me.
 - **As a child**, I want to reserve a bonus task so no one else takes it.
 - **As a child**, I want to mark tasks as done so I can earn my allowance.